 MAA stands for the Motor Accidents Authority of NSW.
 The MAA was established by NSW Parliament under the Motor Accidents Act 1988 in March 1989.
 The MAA operated under the Motor Accidents Compensation Act 1999.
 The MAA used to administer the Green Slip scheme and aimed to create a safer environment for road users, better injury management, and to ensure the Green Slip scheme remained affordable, efficient, effective and fair.

-State Insurance Regulatory Authority has taken over the work of the MAA and is located at 580 George Street, Sydney and may be contacted on 1300 137 131.
+State Insurance Regulatory Authority has taken over the work of the MAA and is located at Level 6, 2-24 Rawson Place, Sydney and may be contacted on 1300 137 131.

 More information on the Motor Accident Authority is available on this site.